 3.)
 You Pay A Reseller In Advance

-Some resale scams have bilked timeshare owners for thousands of dollars.
+Some timeshare resale scams have bilked vacation owners for thousands of dollars.

 Remember that, as our own Michael D. Finn shared some experience with creditcardguide.com.
 Timeshares generally have very little value on the secondary market.
 Many owners will offer their timeshare on eBay for as little as a few dollars and to be even more competitive, actually offer to cover closing costs or transfer fees themselves.